 - Transfer funds in or out of your wallet using public addresses.

 What is a cryptocurrency address?: A public address is a unique string of characters used to receive cryptocurrency.
 Each public address has a matching private address that can be used to prove ownership of the public address.
-With Bitcoin the address is called a Bitcoin address.
-Think of it like a unique email address that people can send currency to as opposed to emails.
+With Bitcoin, the address is called a Bitcoin address.
+Think of it as a unique email address that people can send currency to instead of emails.